Ware-Em-Out/terraform-21day-bootcamp-jun2023/README.md

-# Task 7: Remote Backend, Managing Terraform State
+# Task 8: Remote State Data Source, Layered Approach

-We will cover how to manage Terraform state using a remote backend.
-We'll start by understanding the concept of state and why it's essentially Terraform.
-Then, we'll explore how a remote backend can be used to store and manage state, allowing for better collaboration and more efficient infrastructure management.
+We will build on our knowledge of remote Terraform backends and explore how to use the remote state data source to manage resources across multiple Terraform configurations.
+We'll start by understanding how to reference and use the state data from a remote backend in another configuration.